 After speculation, rumors, and a plethora of Instagram leaks, Virgil Abloh x Nike “The Ten” is finally coming to a store near you

 The collection of ten sneakers is split into two packs of five, and each silhouette ties back to Nike’s two big claims to fame – running and basketball.
 In the “REVEALING” pack, we find the Air Jordan I, Nike Air Max 90, Nike Air Presto, Nike Air VaporMax and Nike Blazer Mid, which will be pre-released at NikeLab locations during SS18 fashion week in New York (September 9-13), London (September 18-22), Milan (September 21-25) and Paris (September 26-30).

-The supplementary “GHOSTING” pack includes a Nike Air Max 97, React Hyperdunk, Air Force 1, Zoom Vaporfly, and Chuck Taylor All-Star produced by Converse-owned Nike, available together with the “REVEALING” pack in November at NikeLab stores and select retailers worldwide.
+The supplementary “GHOSTING” pack includes a Nike Air Max 97, React Hyperdunk, Air Force 1, Zoom Vaporfly, and Chuck Taylor All-Star produced by Converse-owned Nike, available together with the “REVEALING” pack, which all hit NikeLab stores and select retailers worldwide.